Liberty University College of Osteopathic Medicine

 Liberty University College of Osteopathic Medicine (LUCOM) is a private graduate medical school located in Lynchburg, Virginia.
-It is one of the 17 colleges and schools located in Liberty University.
+It is one of the seventeen colleges and schools located in Liberty University.
 LUCOM was the second osteopathic medical school to open in the U.S. state of Virginia after the Edward Via College of Osteopathic Medicine.
 In 2018, the inaugural class of 126 medical students graduated.

 History

-In August 2014 Liberty University opened the college of osteopathic medicine.
+In August 2014, Liberty University opened the College of Osteopathic Medicine.
 The college is housed in a 144,000-square-foot, $40 million building and was completed in 2014.

 The college received provisional accreditation from the American Osteopathic Association through the American Osteopathic Association Commission on Osteopathic College Accreditation in 2013 and received full accreditation in 2018.
-The college secured long-term affiliations with Halifax Health, the Johnson Health Center, LifePoint, and a 30-year clinical clerkship and graduate medical education affiliation with Centra Health that includes a commitment of clinical rotations for 80 students per year.
+The college secured long-term affiliations with Halifax Health, the Johnson Health Center, LifePoint, and a thirty-year clinical clerkship and graduate medical education affiliation with Centra Health that including a commitment of clinical rotations for eighty students per year.

-In July 2015 the college of osteopathic medicine opened Liberty Mountain Medical Group LLC, a primary care clinic serving the greater Lynchburg area.
+In July 2015, the College of Osteopathic Medicine opened Liberty Mountain Medical Group LLC, a primary care clinic serving the greater Lynchburg area.
 Services include family medicine, internal medicine, pediatrics, and sports medicine, and will have a laboratory and X-ray imaging available.

 Leadership

-2012-2016 Founding Dean Ronnie Martin, D.O.
+2012–2016, founding Dean Ronnie Martin, D.O.

-2016-2017 Interim Dean David Klink, D.O.
+2016–2017, Interim Dean David Klink, D.O.